ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IUserRunwaySource.rst

 IUserRunwaySource
 =================

-.. py:class:: IUserRunwaySource
+.. py:class:: ansys.stk.core.stkobjects.aviator.IUserRunwaySource

    object

    Interface used to access the user runways in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IUserRunwaySource

 Overview
 --------